Ahmed-Ali/Cucumberish/README.md

 # Cucumberish
-Cucumberish is a native Objective-C framework for test automation that aims to facilitate the process of Behaviour Driven Development.
+Cucumberish is test automation framework for Behaviour Driven Development.
 It is inspired by the amazing way of writing automated test cases introduced originally by Cucumber using Gherkin language.

-For those who do not know what it means: Simply this framework will help developers and non-developers to write test cases in plain English and in a very organized manner.
+**If you are not sure whether Cucumberish is for you or not checkout the [FAQ](#FAQ) section**
 # Features

 * Full integration with Xcode Test Navigator.